FCRA Compliance Guide for Data Furnishers

 3. Direct Dispute Handling

-When a consumer disputes directly with you:
+When a consumer disputes information directly with you (not through a bureau):

 - Accept disputes orally, in writing, or electronically